samay-app/samay/README.md

 ### Setup

-Make a copy of the .env.example file to .env and set the `EMAIL` and `PASSWORD` variables corresponding to your Gmail account.
+Go to Firebase and create a project.
+In the authentication section, enable sign-in with Google.
+Then generate a private key from Project Overview > Project Settings > Service Accounts > Firebase Admin SDK.
+Next, make a copy of the .env.example file to .env and set the vars corresponding to the private key you generated.
+Then set the `EMAIL` and `PASSWORD` variables corresponding to your Gmail account used with Nodemailer.

 ### Run